BttrDrgn/n64decomp-template/README.md

 The absolute minimum to start decompiling an N64 game.

+# WARNING
+This repository is completely unfinished, but it may provide some useful information to those starting.
+It is not recommended to use this template at this time unless you know exactly what is missing to get going.

 # Usage
 ### Prerequisites
 - Your legally obtained desired game's rom in Z64 format